-If a portable recorder is made available to a member, that member will be responsible for making sure that the recorder is in good working order.
-If the recorder is not in working order or malfunctions at any time, the member shall promptly report the failure to his/her supervisor and obtain, a functioning device as soon as practicable.
+Prior to going into service, each uniformed member will be responsible for making sure that he/ she is equipped with a portable recorder issued by the Department, and that the recorder is in good working order.
+If the recorder is not in working order or malfunctions at any time, the member shall promptly report the failure to his/her supervisor and obtain a functioning device as soon as practicable.
 Uniformed members should wear the recorder in a conspicuous manner or otherwise notify persons that they are being recorded, whenever possible.

 Any member assigned to a non-uniformed position may carry an approved portable recorder at any time the member believes that such a device may be useful.
 Unless conducting a lawful recording in an authorized undercover capacity, non-uniformed members should wear the recorder in a conspicuous manner when in use or otherwise notify persons that they are being recorded, whenever possible.

-When using a portable recorder, the assigned member shall record his/her name, CPD identification number and the current date and time at the beginning and the end of the shift or other period of use, regardless of whether any activity was recorded.
+When using a portable recorder, the assigned member shall record his/her name, MPD identification number and the current date and time at the beginning and the end of the shift or other period of use, regardless of whether any activity was recorded.
 This procedure is not required when the recording device and related software captures the user's unique identification and the date and time of each recording.

-Policy Manual Use of Portable Audio/Video Recorders Use of Portable Audio/Video Recorders - 354 Adoption Date: 2015/02/18 © 1995-2015 Lexipol, LLC Members should document the existence of a recording in any report or other official record of the contact, including any instance where the recorder malfunctioned or the member deactivated the recording.
+Members should document the existence of a recording in any report or other official record of the contact, including any instance where the recorder malfunctioned or the member deactivated the recording.
 Members should include the reason for deactivation.